wdporter/i-am-that-vuepress/18-to-know-what-you-are-find-out-what-you-are-not/readme.md

 **M:**&ensp;You said: appear.
 Could you add: disappear?

 **Q:**&ensp;No, I cannot.
 I can only be aware of my and my world’s appearance.
-As a person, I cannot say: “the world is not”.
+As a person, I cannot say, “the world is not”.
 Without a world I would not be there to say it.
-Because there is a world, I am there to say: “there is a world”.
+Because there is a world, I am there to say, “there is a world”.

 **M:**&ensp;Maybe it is the other way round.
 Because of you, there is a world.